 Industrial accidents

-It is up to the employer to prove that it has fulfilled its duty of care.
-If the employer is found to have failed in its duty of care, it may be held liable for the workplace accident and the resulting damages.
+It is up to the employer to prove that they have fulfilled their duty of care.
+If they have not, they may be held liable for the workplace accident and the resulting damages.

 Team personal injury